-- 18.1 The municipality will, whenever deemed necessary, by means of a formal Council resolution determine special rating areas in consultation with the relevant communities as provided for in section 22 of the Act. - 18.2 The following matters shall be attended to in consultation with the committee referred to in paragraph 19.3 whenever special rating is being considered: - (a) Proposed boundaries of the special rating area; - (b) Statistical data of the area concerned giving a comprehensive picture of the number of erven with its zoning, services being rendered/ not rendered and detail of services on properties such as capacity, number of vacant erven and services that are not rendered; - (c) Proposed improvements clearly indicating the estimated costs of each individual improvement; - (d) Proposed financing of the improvements or projects; - (e) Priority of projects if more than one; - (f) Social economic factors of the relevant community; - (g) Different categories or sub-categories of property; - (h) The amount of the proposed special rating; - (i) Details regarding the implementation of the special rating; and - (j) The additional income that will be generated by means of this special rating. - 18.3 A committee consisting of the property owner's community residing within the area affected will be established to advise and consult the Municipality in regard to the proposed special rating referred to above.
+- 18.1 The municipality will, whenever deemed necessary, by means of a formal Council resolution determine special rating areas in consultation with the relevant communities as provided for in section 22 of the Act. - 18.2 The following matters shall be attended to in consultation with the committee referred to in paragraph 18.3 whenever special rating is being considered: - (a) Proposed boundaries of the special rating area; - (b) Statistical data of the area concerned giving a comprehensive picture of the number of erven with its zoning, services being rendered and number of vacant erven; - (c) Proposed improvements clearly indicating the estimated costs of each individual improvement; - (d) Proposed financing of the improvements or projects; - (e) Priority of projects if more than one; - (f) Social economic factors of the relevant community; - (g) Different categories or sub-categories of property; - (h) The amount of the proposed special rating; - (i) Details regarding the implementation of the special rating; and - (j) The additional income that will be generated by means of this special rating. - 18.3 A committee consisting of the property owner's residing within the area affected will be established to advise and consult the Municipality in regard to the proposed special rating referred to above.
 This committee will be elected by the inhabitants of the area concerned who are 18 years of age or older.
 No person under the age of 18 may be elected to serve on the committee.
 The election of the committee will happen under the guidance of the Municipal Manager.
 The committee will serve in an advisory capacity only and will have no decisive powers.